In-Depth Analysis You Won’t Find Anywhere Else

 That would nullify both the purpose and effect of the law.
 Why would Congress enact a law that has no effect?

 That is the “absurd and unreasonable result” referenced by the trial court judge.
-Yes, this same judge made a big, fat error in finding that the plaintiffs had a statutorily valid argument about whether Remington qualifies as a “seller,” but she hit the nail squarely on the head by realizing that the plaintiffs’ interpretation of the PLCAA would yield “absurd and unreasonable results.”
+Yes, this same judge made a big, fat error with the “seller” question, but she hit the nail squarely on the head by realizing that the plaintiffs’ interpretation of the PLCAA would yield “absurd and unreasonable results.”
 Even more importantly, she had enough guts to dismiss the case on those grounds.
 (See page 32 of the trial court judge’s ruling for her own take on this subject.)

 Meanwhile, the plaintiffs’ attorneys want the Connecticut Supreme Court (and everyone else) to pay no attention to “that man behind the curtain” that gets exposed when those absurd and unreasonable results are brought to light.